-So if you’re looking to spice up a transition or get that disorienting Vertigo movement, check out these simple tutorials below to see how zooming in post can improve your projects.
-And if you’re new to After Effects, check out our After Effects Beginner’s Guide to Basic Effects & Animations.
+So if you’re looking to spice up a transition or get that disorienting Vertigo movement, check out these simple tutorials below to see how zooming in post-production can improve your projects.
+If you’re new to After Effects, explore our collection of After Effects tutorials.

 Cut, cut, cut.
 Gets boring, right?
 Try throwing in this simple zoom transition to captivate your audience and give them a headrush of awesomeness.

-The super zoom effect is a great way to add emphasis, transition between scenes, and create Quentin Tarantino’s signature character introduction.
+The super zoom effect is a great way to add emphasis, add transitions between scenes, and create Quentin Tarantino’s signature character introduction.
 This tutorial by Phenomenal Creations will take you step-by-step through the process of making this epic effect.